Argo Group International (NYSE:ARGO) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a research note issued on Saturday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Argo Group International (NYSE:ARGO – Get Rating) in a report issued on Tuesday.
+The firm issued a hold rating on the stock.

-Other research analysts have also recently issued research reports about the stock.
-Compass Point cut shares of Argo Group International from a “buy” rating to a “neutral” rating and set a $30.00 price objective for the company. in a research report on Monday, March 13th.
-Raymond James cut Argo Group International from a “market perform” rating to an “underperform” rating in a research note on Tuesday, February 28th.
+Other equities research analysts have also issued research reports about the stock.
+Raymond James lowered shares of Argo Group International from a market perform rating to an underperform rating in a report on Tuesday, February 28th.
+Compass Point cut Argo Group International from a buy rating to a neutral rating and set a $30.00 target price on the stock. in a research report on Monday, March 13th.

 Argo Group International Stock Performance

-Hedge funds have recently modified their holdings of the business.
-Morgan Stanley lifted its holdings in Argo Group International by 29.0% in the fourth quarter.
-Morgan Stanley now owns 391,648 shares of the company’s stock valued at $10,124,000 after buying an additional 88,016 shares during the period.
-Man Group plc bought a new stake in shares of Argo Group International during the 4th quarter valued at $879,000.
-Mariner LLC acquired a new position in shares of Argo Group International in the 4th quarter valued at $236,000.
-Norges Bank bought a new position in shares of Argo Group International in the 4th quarter worth $7,687,000.
-Finally, Algert Global LLC bought a new position in shares of Argo Group International in the 4th quarter worth $402,000.
-Institutional investors own 89.92% of the company’s stock.
+Large investors have recently made changes to their positions in the business.
+Vanguard Group Inc. raised its stake in Argo Group International by 0.9% in the 1st quarter.
+Vanguard Group Inc. now owns 3,237,969 shares of the company’s stock valued at $133,663,000 after acquiring an additional 28,602 shares during the period.
+BlackRock Inc. lifted its stake in shares of Argo Group International by 2.3% during the 3rd quarter.
+BlackRock Inc. now owns 2,251,400 shares of the company’s stock valued at $43,362,000 after buying an additional 50,544 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its stake in shares of Argo Group International by 1.0% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 2,194,998 shares of the company’s stock valued at $90,610,000 after buying an additional 21,380 shares in the last quarter.
+Pzena Investment Management LLC grew its position in shares of Argo Group International by 47.2% in the fourth quarter.
+Pzena Investment Management LLC now owns 1,891,939 shares of the company’s stock valued at $48,907,000 after purchasing an additional 606,520 shares in the last quarter.
+Finally, Jefferies Financial Group Inc. bought a new position in Argo Group International in the 4th quarter worth about $23,090,000.
+89.92% of the stock is owned by hedge funds and other institutional investors.

 Argo Group International Company Profile